openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 - Be a new `openshift/cluster-baremetal-operator` project.
 - Publish an image called `cluster-baremetal-operator`.
-- Use CVO run-level 31, so its manifests will be applied after MAO ones.
-This is required since MAO defines the `openshift-machine-api` namespace which is required also by CBO.
+- Use CVO run-level 31 for CBO manifests, so they will be applied after MAO ones (run level 30).
+  It's not possible to use the same run level as MAO would require CBO to maintain its own copy of the `openshift-machine-api` namespace definition (which is shared by the two operators) and having two copies of it (one in MAO, the other in CBO) adds the extra burden to keep them in sync.
+  The two copies going out of sync can result in instabilities and icnreasing CBO's run level is one way to avoid that.
 - Add a new `baremetal` `ClusterOperator` with an additional `Disabled` status for non-baremetal platforms.
 - Use the existing `openshift-machine-api` namespace where the